Morehead State University supports the research endeavors of its faculty and staff by offering internal funding opportunities:

 - The Research and Creative Productions Committee.
 A pool of

 funds administered by the University Research and Creative Productions

 Committee is available annually to support small research and/or

 creative production projects (up to $5,000) of faculty.
 Proposals are

 due in October each year for one-year projects beginning January.
-Click
+Click here for application guidelines

 - Research and Creative Productions Committee Summer Fellowships.
 A